heptarch/heptarch.github.io/projects.md

 ### 2.2 <a href="#tbc">Between the tower and the boardroom</a><a id="sec-2-2" name="sec-2-2"></a>

-A place like the Institute for Advanced Study has more material security, more on-paper ivory tower-freedom, than one could poke a tenured chair at.
+The Institute for Advanced Study has more material security, more on-paper ivory tower-freedom, than one could poke a tenured chair at.
-But its successful faculty and promising postdocs are there due to postselection; not much happens because of the Institute itself.
+But its successful faculty and bright young postdocs are there postselection (what they did before they arrived) and preselection (what they will do after they leave); not much happens because of the Institute itself.
 As Feynman memorably put it: "Nothing happens because there's not enough real activity and challenge: you're not in contact with the experimental guys.
 You don't have to think how to answer questions from the students.
 Nothing!"<label for="sn-1"
        class="margin-toggle sidenote-number">